The Future of Enterprise AI

 In this model, AI agents function as intelligent microservices.
 Instead of direct API calls, these agents communicate via immutable event streams (like Apache Kafka or Confluent).
 This allows them to operate independently, react to changes in system state asynchronously, and scale based on event volume.

 By coupling LLMs with tools and memory, these agents don't just return data—they reason about the event, formulate a plan, execute it, and emit a new event upon completion, creating a closed-loop feedback system.
+(I dig into why the event bus, not the call stack, is the right substrate for this in How Event-Driven Architecture is Shaping the Next Generation of AI Agents.)

 2. The Rise of "Orchestrator-Worker" Patterns